ktxlh/gre-writing-pool-scraper/README.md

 Scrap the official writing pool in a few clicks.

 ## Instructions
+### Option 1: Use the scrapped pdf files (Scraped on Jun 9, 2020).
+I have formatted them and convert the file to pdfs.
+You may just download them.

+### Option 2: Scrape your own.
+If you need more customization, you may create your own version.
 1. Click the badge above to `Open in Colab`
 2. Follow the steps there (Repeated here):
     1. (Optional) Customize the simple settings